-- A. Farm Labor Housing located within an Orleans County adopted, New York State certified Agricultural District requires Site Plan Review and approval pursuant to Article VII of this Local Law. - B. The maximum gross density of the farm labor housing is six (6) dwelling units or single wide manufactured or mobile homes per acre.
-The total number of occupants must not exceed ten (10) persons per dwelling unit, or six (6) persons per single wide manufactured or mobile home or ten (10) persons per double wide manufactured or mobile home.
-All occupation standards must comply with Orleans County Health Department rules and regulations. - C. All farm labor housing must continually comply with all applicable local, state and federal building codes, rules and regulations, including Health Department, Agriculture and Markets, H2A requirements, property maintenance codes and standards.
-All mobile homes used for farm labor housing must be in compliance with applicable HUD construction and safety standards in effect at the time of manufacture or must be inspected and approved by the Code Enforcement Officer to ensure that the premises are structurally sound and free of heating and electrical system defects. - D. All farm labor housing must be connected to (a) either public water supply 6" system or private well water system inspected and approved by the Orleans County Health Department, and (b) either public sanitary sewage disposal system or private septic system inspected and approved by the Orleans County Health Department. - E. The minimum front setback from any public street is one hundred (100) feet, except for Ridge Road, where the minimum front setback is one hundred and twenty-five (125) feet.
-Minimum side and rear setbacks are twenty-five (25) feet.
+- A. Farm Labor Housing located within an Orleans County adopted, New York State certified Agricultural District requires Site Plan Review and approval pursuant to Article VII of this Local Law. - B. All farm labor housing must continually comply with all applicable local, state and federal building codes, rules and regulations, including Health Department, Agriculture and Markets, H2A requirements, property maintenance codes and standards.
+All mobile homes used for farm labor housing must be in compliance with applicable HUD construction and safety standards in effect at the time of manufacture or must be inspected and approved by the Code Enforcement Officer to ensure that the premises are structurally sound and free of heating and electrical system defects.
+All farm labor housing must be connected to (a) either public water supply 6" system or private well water system inspected and approved by the Orleans County Health Department, and (b) either public sanitary sewage disposal system or private septic system inspected and approved by the Orleans County Health Department. - C. The minimum front setback from any public street is one hundred (100) feet, except for Ridge Road, where the minimum front setback is one hundred and twenty-five (125) feet.
+Minimum side and rear setbacks are twenty-five (25) feet. - D. Farm Labor Housing will be used only during the growing and harvesting season (May through November), except when the housing is needed for labor during other times of the year. - E. At least fifty-one percent (51%) of the persons residing in the farm labor housing, as determined during an entire growing season, must be employed in connection with the owner's personal farming operations and not the farming operations of others.

-- F. Farm Labor Housing will be used only during the growing and harvesting season (May through November), except when the housing is needed for labor during other times of the year. - G. At least fifty-one percent (51%) of the persons residing in the farm labor housing must be employed in connection with the owner's personal farming operations and not the farming operations of others. - H. If manufactured or mobile homes used as farm labor housing remain unused or unoccupied for at least three (3) consecutive years, they will be deemed abandoned and must be removed from the premises at the owner's and/or applicant's expense. - I. The Code Enforcement Officer of the Town of Gaines is authorized to inspect any farm labor housing unit any time with or without cause upon at least one (1) day's written notice to the owner, operator or applicant.
-This provision does not limit the Code Enforcement Officer's right to enter upon the premises at any time as authorized by law. - J. The requirements for Site Plan Review for farm labor housing is needed and intended to protect the general health, safety and welfare of the citizens of the Town of Gaines and not to unreasonably restrict farm structures or farming practices in contravention of the applicable provisions of the Agriculture and Markets Law of the State of New York. - K. Farm Labor Housing is permitted only within the limits of an Orleans County adopted New York State certified Agricultural District and not on any other parcel of land within the Town of Gaines.
+- F. If manufactured or mobile homes used as farm labor housing remain unused or unoccupied for at least three (3) consecutive years, they will be deemed abandoned and must be removed from the premises at the owner's and/or applicant's expense. - G. The requirements for Site Plan Review for farm labor housing is needed and intended to protect the general health, safety and welfare of the citizens of the Town of Gaines and not to unreasonably restrict farm structures or farming practices in contravention of the applicable provisions of the Agriculture and Markets Law of the State of New York. - H. Farm Labor Housing is permitted only within the limits of an Orleans County adopted New York State certified Agricultural District and not on any other parcel of land within the Town of Gaines.